finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

 > ExpandedGroup GetPortfolioGroupExpansion (string scope, string code, DateTimeOffset? effectiveAt = null, DateTimeOffset? asAt = null, List<string> propertyFilter = null)

-Get a full expansion of a portfolio group
+[EARLY ACCESS] Get a full expansion of a portfolio group

 Lists all portfolios in a group, and all sub groups.
 Portfolios are decorated with their properties.